HL7/fhir-icsr-ae-reporting/input/pagecontent/index.md

 ### Overview

-This FHIR Implementation Guide details a process where EHR FHIR data is analyzed to detect Adverse Events due to biologic products, such as vaccines and blood products.
-There are a set of profiles that allow the creation of a FHIR-based ICSR report.
-This FHIR-based ICSR report has been mapped to the ICH ICSR specifications, specifically FDA's FAERS and VAERS implementation of those specifications.
-To facilitate the detection of Adverse Events, a number of algorithms developed for FDA's Center for Biologic Evaluation and Research (CBER) Biologics Effectiveness and Safety (BEST) initiatve.
-A subset of those algorithms are presented in this guide.
+This FHIR Implementation Guide details a process where adverse event (AE) individual case safety reports (ICSR) are generated from EHR data.
+There are two main components to this process: detection and reporting.
+To support AE detection, this IG includes a set of Clinical Quality Language (CQL) algorithms which can be run on FHIR data.
+To support AE reporting, this IG includes a set of profiles that enables the creation of a FHIR-based ICSR report and mappings to ICH ICSR specification (FAERS and VAERS implementation of those specifications).
+This work was developed as part of the FDA's Center for Biologic Evaluation and Research (CBER) Biologics Effectiveness and Safety (BEST) initiatve.
+This IG currently focuses on post-vaccination and post-tranfusion AE reporting.

 ### Adverse Event Detection and Submission Process